GarettCooper/emulator_6502/README.md

 ```

 In this example, the interface to be used with the emulator simply maps addresses to ram locations.
 The client is responsible for loading the 6502 binary program it wishes to run into an appropriate part of the address range.
+A more complex interface could map specific addresses to other emulated device components.

+For example, a NES implementation using this 6502 emulator would map reads and writes to addresses 0x2000-0x2007 to communication with the NES' picture processing unit, while a Commodore 64 implementation would map addresses 0xd000-0xd3ff for drawing to the screen.

 ### Running a program